RobRendell/gTove/README.md

 * Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
 Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just convert it to 32 bpp internally when it loads it anyway...)
+* Freehand drawing tool?
+* "Miniature list" feature, which pops up a table with the mini names.  "+ column" button to add a new column of editable fields to the table, and make it that you can sort the table ascending/descending by clicking a column heading, and you could use it for initiative tracking, hit points or anything else.
+You'd also want a way to highlight/focus on a mini from its row in the table.

 # Graphics